Entanglement in a Maxwell Theory coupled to a non-relativistic particle: Acknowledgements

 \section{Acknowledgements}

 We thank A. Melikyan, A. Pinzul and D. Trancanelli for valuable comments on the manuscript.
 FA acknowlegdes financial support from the Brazilian ministries MEC and MCTIC.
 MT acknowledges the support of the Conselho Nacional de Desenvolvimento Cientifico e Tecnologico (CNPq).
+We thank the anonymous referee of JHEP for the interesting comments and questions which have allowed us to improve this work.